-{\it Sub-logical ansatz and quantum optimal control.} The parameters $\vec{\theta}$ are often specified at the logical circuit level (e.g. rotation angle), however sometimes they have a direct translation to device-level parameters below the logical level.
-Hence, one can make these device-level parameters the definition of the ansatz, as this can lead to additional flexibilities~\cite{Yang2017optimizing}.
+The parameters $\vec{\theta}$ are often specified at the logical circuit level (such as rotation angle), however sometimes they have a direct translation to device-level parameters below the logical level.
+Hence, one can include these device-level parameters in the definition of the ansatz, as this can offer additional flexibility~\cite{Yang2017optimizing}.
 This approach also establishes a connection to the idea of quantum optimal control, which is often used to determine the translation from logical to physical device parameters, and which is especially applicable for quantum simulations~\cite{magann2020pulses,choquette2020quantum}.
-Refs.~\cite{Li2017hybrid,Lu2017} have explored using variational quantum algorithms to construct optimal control sequences.
-While this can increase the number of parameters, the additional flexibility may allow for on-the-fly calibration effects that have been seen to reduce the effects of coherent noise~\cite{o2016scalable,Li2017hybrid,Lu2017}.
+Refs.~\cite{Li2017hybrid,Lu2017} have explored using VQAs the construction of optimal control sequences.
+Although this can increase the number of parameters, the additional flexibility may allow for on-the-fly calibration effects that have been seen to reduce the effects of coherent noise~\cite{o2016scalable,Li2017hybrid,Lu2017}.